 Some technicians indicated that ready-to-use study protocols (including score sheets), similar to those we provided for our mouse aggression study, with clear advice on data analysis would be useful to those considering evaluating the impact of enrichment on welfare.
 To address this, the NC3Rs, RSPCA and IAT are considering developing an online resource to provide technicians with practical, useful tools and knowledge so they can design and conduct formal and organised evaluation studies of novel environmental enrichment items.
 This online resource could also serve as a hub for technicians to share their experiences with different types of enrichment that they have tried and tested in their facilities.

-If you have been involved in enrichment evaluation studies, or if you have any suggestions about what you would like to see in an online resource on this topic, please get in touch with the NC3Rs Animal Welfare team to share your experiences and ideas.
+If you have been involved in enrichment evaluation studies, or if you have any feedback on our resources, please get in touch with the NC3Rs Animal Welfare team to share your experiences and ideas.